-- Microbiology conference held 3 times per month, where interesting and educational aspects of clinical microbiology will be reviewed.
+- Microbiology conference held 2 times per block, where interesting and educational aspects of clinical microbiology will be reviewed.
 Required for faculty and fellows.

 - A monthly research conference which will feature updates on ongoing research by fellows, faculty and selected affiliated physicians from other departments.
 Required for staff and fellows.

 - The medical core curriculum lecture occurs daily at noon.
 ID fellows will attend during the ID topics per month, and are encouraged to attend additional lectures as time allows.

 - Board review will be done twice per block.
 Moderated by a faculty attending.
 Opportunity to go over board type questions and test taking skills.

 - The ID fellows will travel to the National Jewish course in Denver for a one week course, which is considered the outstanding TB learning experience in North America.

 - ID fellows will also take the online SHEA/IDSA course in hospital epidemiology and infection control.

 - The NIH research curriculum online course is required.
 This online unit provides a basic grounding in ethical research.

 - Fellows will have the opportunity to attend the major national ID conferences (ID week), and will be given time off to present at other conferences to which abstracts have been accepted.